caracciobreno/go-api-demo/README.md

 # go-api-demo

+This is a simple project that shows how I'd write an HTTP API in Go with some application layering like API layer, Service layer and Persistence layer.

+The API allows a User to retrieve his balance, list his transactions and create a transaction to send money to some other User.

 ## How to start the project

 Inside the api-demo folder, execute `docker-compose up` to have everything magically started!